SUB-02 Application for New Titles

 Plans involving multiple ownership of a new lot(s) created on the plan must have all the documents (i.e. partial transfers and consents) necessary for the approval of the plan.

-These must be lodged at the same time as the application to register the plan.
+These must be lodged at the same time as the application to approve the plan.
 New titles will be created in accordance with the single application (Application for New Titles (Subject to Survey) form) signed by all the affected owners.
 To facilitate the creation of the new titles in the right proprietorship, the application must specifically state which proprietor receives what lot (see LTRPM Form Examples - Example 8).